Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Introduction

 \subsection{The importance of building models}

-There are three technology-driven ways to attain this decarbonization objective: through better designs, retrofitting, or improved operations of buildings.
+There are three technology-driven ways to attain this decarbonization objective: through better designs, retrofit\nText{s}\rText{ting}, or improved operations of buildings.
 In all cases, models play a central role, either to find the best design \cite{westermann2019surrogate}, the most effective refurbishment \cite{rabani2020minimizing}, or to learn intelligent controllers to replace poorly performing rule-based controllers \cite{svetozarevic2021data}.

 Modeling buildings is a challenging task in general since inside temperatures, air quality, or visual comfort, among others, all depend on highly stochastic exogenous factors mainly driven by the weather and the behavior of the occupants \cite{boodi2018intelligent, fan2017short, shamsi2020framework, tian2018review}.
 Additionally, the introduction of solar panels, heat pumps, battery storage, electric vehicles, and other new technologies makes it harder to model building operations as a whole and calls for scalable and flexible methods \cite{shamsi2021feature}.